D1M1TR10S/github-mcp-server/docs/host-remote-server.md

 ### Step 1: Implement the Connection (Transport)

-Your host application's MCP client must connect to the remote server's URL.
-This connection is established using HTTP and is kept open for real-time communication using Server-Sent Events (SSE).
+Your host application's MCP client will typically [connect to the GitHub Remote MCP server via HTTP](https://modelcontextprotocol.io/specification/draft/basic/transports#streamable-http).

-For implementation details, choose an [MCP SDK](https://modelcontextprotocol.io/sdks) for your preferred language and refer to its documentation for transport implementation.
+For implementation details, choose an [MCP SDK](https://modelcontextprotocol.io/sdks) that matches your preferred language and refer to its documentation for transport implementation.

 > **Note**: SDK features and documentation vary by language.
 The TypeScript, Python, and Java SDKs currently provide built-in transport implementations.

 ### Step 2: Handle Authentication

-The Remote GitHub MCP Server requires a valid Authorization token in the `Authorization` header.
+The GitHub Remote MCP Server requires a valid Authorization token in the `Authorization` header.

 **Supported authentication methods:**
 - OAuth 2.0 Authorization Code flow (recommended for host applications)